 1.6.
-“Recipient” refers to a natural person or legal person, public authority, agency or other entity to which personal data is disclosed, whether they be a third party or not.
-At the same time, public authorities which may receive personal data in the context of a specific investigation in accordance with Union or Member State law are not to be considered as ‘recipients’; the processing of such data by the designated public authorities complies with the applicable data protection rules for the purposes of the processing;
+“Recipient” refers to a natural person or legal person, public authority, agency, or other entity to which personal data is disclosed, whether they be the third party or not.
+At the same time, public authorities which may receive personal data in the context of a specific investigation in accordance with Union or Member State law are not to be considered as ‘recipients’; the processing of such data by the designated public authorities complies with the applicable data protection rules for the purposes of the processing.

 1.8.
-“Consent of the data subject” refers to any freely expressed, specific, informed and unambiguous indication of the data subject's will, by means of a statement or clearly affirmative action, expressing their consent to the processing of personal data relating to them;
+“Consent of the data subject” refers to any freely expressed, specific, informed, and unambiguous indication of the data subject's will, by means of a statement or clear affirmative action, expressing their consent to the processing of personal data relating to them.

 1.9.
-“Representative” refers to a natural person or legal person established within the Union, which, appointed in writing by the controller or processor in accordance with Article 27, represents the controller or processor in connection with their respective obligations under this Regulation – in this sense: an individual, with which an employment or civil contract has been signed by the power of which they perform functions related to the activity of the personal data controller GoFair Ltd Ltd.
+“Representative” refers to a natural person or legal person established within the Union, which, appointed in writing by the controller or processor in accordance with Article 27, represents the controller or processor in connection with their respective obligations under this Regulation – in this sense: an individual, with which an employment or civil contract has been signed by the power of which they perform functions related to the activity of the personal data controller Travel to Fairs ltd.